timsampson/cs50club/README.md

 ### Description

-The school I work at uses Google Apps for Education, which includes [Google Apps Script](https://developers.google.com/apps-script), all of which are currently availabe for free, for details on useage, see [free use tier](https://developers.google.com/apps-script/guides/services/quotas).
+The school I work at uses Google Apps for Education, which includes [Google Apps Script](https://developers.google.com/apps-script), all of which are currently available for free, for details on usage, see [free use tier](https://developers.google.com/apps-script/guides/services/quotas).
 Over the past few years, I've made use of Apps Script for simple tasks, but had not yet put together a custom form backed by Google Sheets, so for this final project, I've decided to do just that.

 The project makes use of many freely available, open source libraries and tools.
 I've included some links below, but won't go into all the details in this description of the project.